randall-coding/solr-acorn/tutorial.md

 ## Configure Solr
 To ssh into your new server run: `acorn exec solr bash`

-Then press 'enter' to select the first container to ssh in.
+Then press 'enter' to select the first container.

 For detailed instructions on working with your Solr server see the [getting started](https://solr.apache.org/guide/solr/latest/getting-started/introduction.html) and [configuration](https://solr.apache.org/guide/solr/latest/configuration-guide/configuration-files.html) documentation

 ## Conclusion
 That's all there is to it.
-We've now got our solr server up and running from an acorn image.
+We've now got a solr server up and running from an acorn image.

 ## References
 * [Getting started with Solr]((https://solr.apache.org/guide/solr/latest/getting-started/introduction.html)